 So where will we end up?
-Most likely AMD will get there first with their Fusion parts.
+AMD "got" there first with their Fusion processor, but no one has yet really tried it out.
 This will solve the bandwidth issues of getting data from main memory to the GPU and make GPUs far more useful for small frequent computations as opposed to just large bulk ones.
-Intel's Larabee derivatives will undoubtedly influence their future cores with enhanced vector operations, scatter/gather, and higher degrees of multi-threading, but unless they move to a heterogeneous design I doubt it will be much of a player.
-Nvidia is in a difficult position unless they start putting x86 cores on their parts and selling the whole system.
+Intel' s Larabee derivatives will undoubtedly influence their future cores with enhanced vector operations, scatter/gather, and higher degrees of multi-threading, but unless they move to a heterogeneous design I doubt it will be much of a player.
+Nvidia is in a difficult position unless they start putting x86 cores on their parts and selling the whole system or invest in a lot of binary translation.
 Interestingly, Cell demonstrated a hybrid system many years ago, and developers were able to get huge performance wins out of it due to the tightly-coupled memory system between the GPU-like SPUs and the CPU.